 If a biopsy finds a mass on the lungs is cancerous, the results can help a doctor determine the stage of cancer and the treatment.

 A lung biopsy procedure can sometimes help a doctor diagnose the cause of a noncancerous condition.
-For example, it may help them diagnose an infection or why fluid is collecting in the lung.
+For example, it may help them diagnose an infection or why fluid is collecting in the lungs.

 How to prepare for a lung biopsy varies, depending on the type of biopsy taking place.
 A healthcare professional can provide advice relating to the specific type of procedure someone is having.

-For some types of lung biopsy procedure, an individual may need to fast beforehand.
+For some types of lung biopsy procedures, an individual may need to fast beforehand.
 A healthcare professional will advise if this is necessary.

 The doctor overseeing the lung biopsy procedure should be aware of any medications the individual may be taking.
-They will advise whether to continue with the course medication before the procedure or not.
+They will advise whether to continue with the medications before the procedure or not.